Paul Davidoff Book Award

 Paul Davidoff viewed planning as a process to address a wide range of societal problems and to improve conditions for all people.
 He challenged academics and professionals alike to find ways to promote participatory planning and positive social change; to overcome poverty and racism and to reduce disparities in society.
 Before his untimely death, he implemented major contributions to the field as an educator, practitioner and intellectual.
 His influence in planning extends to this day.
 His work constitutes a watershed in the theory and practice of community planning.

-The Paul Davidoff award recognizes an outstanding book publication regarding participatory planning and positive social change, opposing poverty and racism as factors in society and seeking ways to address disparities across race, class, language, and gender.
+The Paul Davidoff award recognizes an outstanding book publication regarding participatory planning and positive social change, opposing poverty and racism as factors in society and seeking ways to address social and place-based inequalities.

 - The nominated work must be a book.
 If the nominated publication is an edited book, it will be considered if it is a coherent whole [other edited books, articles and reports are not eligible].